-The Company also leases office space under short-term leases that provide for either party to terminate the lease without cause and with 30 days' notice.
-The Company's operating leases include rent escalations and are subject to additional variable charges, including common area maintenance, property taxes and property insurance.
+The Company leases office and laboratory space which include rent escalations and are subject to additional variable charges, including common area maintenance, property taxes and property insurance.
 Given the variable nature of such costs, they are recognized as expense as incurred.
 Additionally, some of the Company's leases are subject to certain fixed fees which the Company has determined to be non-lease components.
 The Company has elected the practical expedient to account for lease and non-lease components as a single-lease component and has included fixed payments related to non-lease components in calculating the operating lease liability.